TITLE 19 NATURAL RESOURCES AND WILDLIFE

 (5) “Gas transportation facility” means a pipeline in operation serving gas wells for the transportation of gas, or some other device or equipment in like operation where the gas produced from gas wells connected with the pipeline or other device or equipment can be transported or used for consumption.

-(6) “Gas well” means a well producing gas from a gas pool, or a well with a gas-oil ratio in excess of 100,000 cubic feet of gas per barrel of oil producing from an oil pool.
+(6) “Gas well” means a well producing gas from a gas pool, or a well with a gas-oil ratio exceeding 100,000 cubic feet of gas per barrel of oil producing from an oil pool.

-(7) “Geomembrane” means an impermeable polymeric sheet material that is impervious to liquid and gas as long as it maintains its integrity, and is used as an integral part of an engineered structure designed to limit the movement of liquid or gas in a system.
+(7) “Geomembrane” means an impermeable polymeric sheet material that is impervious to liquid and gas if it maintains its integrity, and is used as an integral part of an engineered structure designed to limit the movement of liquid or gas in a system.

 (8) “Geotextile” means a sheet material that is less impervious to liquid than a geomembrane but more resistant to penetration damage, and is used as part of an engineered structure or system to serve as a filter to prevent the movement of soil fines into a drainage system, to provide planar flow for drainage, to serve as a cushion to protect geomembranes or to provide structural support.